Business Sector Meaning: Everything You Need to Know

 The Secondary Sector

-Once the primary sector produces the raw materials, the secondary sector transforms them into various products.
+Once the primary sector produces raw materials, the secondary sector transforms them into various products.
 The secondary sector includes the manufacturing industry, comprising a significant portion of the United States workforce.
 However, the Bureau of Labor Statistics expects employment in manufacturing to continue to decline.

 Similar to the primary sector, technology is a major factor in the secondary sector's decline.
 Technology allows manufacturers to get more done with fewer resources.